PeihaoHu/MIT653_T125_Group2/LiteratureReview.md

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________
 Outline：

-Introduction

-Background of the problem
+Introduction and Background of the problem

 Related technology review (artificial intelligence technology, Internet of Things architecture)